 It might seem like your reward for all that hard work is more hard work, but a DnD level up is rewarding.
-Your character gets stronger, unlocks new spells, and can save the day in bigger and better ways than ever before.
+Your character gets stronger, unlocks new spells, can fight bigger DnD monsters, and can save the day in bigger and better ways than ever before – it’s all right there on your character sheet.
 And once you’re familiar with the different die rolls and modifier thresholds, you’ll be cruising straight to level 20.

-We’ve put together a guide to sum up everything you need to know when leveling up 5e D&D characters.
-This includes how experience points are awarded, and how character sheet constants like hit points, ability scores, and proficiency bonuses are affected by your character becoming the most swole version of themselves.
+This guide sums up everything you need to know when leveling up 5e D&D characters.
+This includes how experience points are awarded, and how a level up will affect key numbers like hit points, ability scores, and proficiency bonuses as your character becomes the most swole version of themselves.

 Here’s a guide to a DnD level up:

-This first guide entry is designed for whoever is holding a copy of the Dungeon Master’s Guide.
-It’s ultimately up to the DM to dole out the experience for a DnD level up, and there’s more than one way to do so.
+This first guide entry is for the player holding the Dungeon Master’s Guide.
+It’s up to the DM to decide how and when player characters will level up, and which level up method a campaign will use.

 The first of these is by allocating experience points (XP).
-Every monster a party encounters has an XP value based on its challenge rating, and this is designed to reward players for defeating the creature in battle.
-Combat XP is typically split equally between the party.
+Every monster a party encounters has an XP value based on its challenge rating, which the characters will receive as a reward for defeating the creature in battle.
+Combat XP is split equally between the party.
 However, there are several instances where this rule may be modified.